 Please refer to the Schar School’s Student Guide to the Patriot Web if you need further guidance.
 Waitlist procedures and information about adding and dropping classes can be found in the Guide.

 The university considers nine credits to be a full-time load at the graduate level.
 Students taking fewer than nine credit hours are classified as part-time, unless they hold a research or teaching assistantship.
 International students on F-1 or J-1 visas are required to carry nine or more credits each semester.
 Students wishing to take more than 12 credit hours should meet with their academic advisor and Ph.D.
 Student Services to discuss their course load.
-Public Policy, Biodefense, and Political Science students should contact Shannon Williams.
+Public Policy, Biodefense, and Political Science students should contact John Washington.

 You can find course descriptions listed in the Mason University Catalog and on the Schar School website.
 Most syllabi are available on the Schar School website here.
 If the syllabus for a course is not on the website, please contact the instructor directly for a copy.
 Professors will also distribute copies of the syllabus during the first class meeting.

 Where do I buy my books?

 Students may purchase books online through the George Mason University Bookstore website for courses on any campus.
 The storefront for the Mason Square bookstore is on the main level of Van Metre Hall.
 The Fairfax campus bookstore is located on the first floor of the Johnson Center.